 Background information on post-nuptial agreements

-What spouses can do in entering into a post nuptial agreement is certain pieces of property can be divided off from the community estate thus making it the separate property of one spouse or the other.
+By entering into a postnuptial agreement, spouses can segregate certain pieces of property from the community estate, making it the separate property of one spouse or the other.
 An example of this as it pertains to debt is one spouse can take on the full load of his or her debt that he or she entered the marriage with, shielding the other spouse from this liability.

 Again, community property law dictates that property is presumed to be shared by the parties and the same can be said for debt, no matter whose debt it is.